lexwraith/yolo-bear/README.md

 Mike -
 * Code generation up and running!
 * Basic formatting to do basic C code up.
-* UNTESTED - Added print statement to scanner and grammar (same as return)
+* UNTESTED - Added print statement to scanner and grammar
 * UNTESTED - Differentiated new variable declaration AND assignment
 * Removed all old code e.g. bytecode/compile (now ccompile), etc.
 * Removed all old test cases and modified Makefile for new environment